 Your interest rate will be a new (hopefully lower) rate based on your credit score and other relevant finance data.

-Generally, you won’t see any savings since you are not getting a new interest rate.
-If you extend your term, you may see your monthly payment decrease, but your total interest payment will increase.
+Generally, you won’t see any savings.
+That’s because your new interest rate is a weighted average of your current loans, rounded up to the nearest eighth of a percent.
+If you extend your term, you may see your monthly payment decrease, but your total interest payments will increase.

 Reducing interest rate can lower total interest costs and may lower monthly payments, depending on the term you choose.